CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_lyrics.md

 The allowed latency for causal systems will be 5 milliseconds, that is, systems cannot look beyond 5 ms into the future.
 More information about causality can be found on Computational Restrictions section of the [Rules](Take%20Part/rules) page.

+## Evaluation

+The listener panel arm will be evaluated

 ### References